Analysis | Zelensky puts Biden on the spot with his emotional speech to Congress

 Zelensky closed his speech by addressing Biden directly and switching to English for emphasis: “You are the leader of your great nation.
 I wish you to be the leader of the world.
 Being the leader of the world means to be the leader of peace.”

-The young leader’s appearance highlighted the degree to which he and Biden are now inextricably entwined at a moment of great peril, not just to Ukraine but potentially to the wider world as a result of Russia launching the biggest land war in Europe since World War II.
+The young leader’s appearance highlighted the degree to which he and Biden are now inextricably entwined at a moment of great peril, not just to Ukraine but also potentially to the wider world as a result of Russia’s launching the biggest land war in Europe since World War II.
 Each leader has responsibilities and roles to play.
 At times, those roles intersect.
-At other times they conflict.
+At other times, they conflict.

 Zelensky’s speech underscored his role as the leader of a nation facing unprovoked attack, a nation that has drawn support and sympathy from the rest of the world, but one that is not a member of the NATO alliance that has helped keep the peace in Europe since the end of World War II.